Skip to content

 Understanding Generation Z

-So, how can institutions of higher education skirt that line?
+So, how can institutions skirt that line?
 How can they convey authenticity in personalized messaging while driving home targeted messages that lead to increased enrollment, better co-curricular engagement and more invested alumni?

-Here are three key insights gleaned from the hundreds of colleges and universities that have leveraged Modern Campus Message to deliver hyper-personalized text messages, Modern Campus CMS to personalize their websites and Modern Campus Involve to engage students in relevant co-curricular opportunities.
+Here are three key insights from the hundreds of colleges and universities that have leveraged Modern Campus Message to deliver hyper-personalized texts, Modern Campus CMS to personalize their websites and Modern Campus Involve to engage students in relevant co-curricular opportunities.

 What do they all have in common?
 Supporting higher ed institutions in understanding how to communicate with Gen Z.